istanbulhs/protocol/protocol_en.md

 **Authority;**

 HS, follows the path which is described in the "Space" section autonomously.
-There is no "Authority" to delegate or distribute, the access or thw repsonsibilities
+There is no "Authority" to delegate or distribute, the access or the repsonsibilities

 Do not forget that the space is a beast of its own.
 If you are a member and you want to take charge on some domain, you can work on this domain yourself or with other people who are also interested